MotorMath

 Questions

-Does the calculator include charging losses?
+Does the result include charging losses?

 Sources & Methodology